 The accompanying condensed financial statements are unaudited and were prepared by the Company in accordance with generally accepted accounting principles in the United States of America ("GAAP").
 In the opinion of management, the Company has made all adjustments, which include only normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods presented.
+Certain prior year amounts have been reclassified to conform with current year presentation.
 Certain information and disclosures normally included in the annual financial statements prepared in accordance with GAAP have been condensed or omitted.
 These condensed interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2018, and the notes thereto, which are included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
 The results of operations for the interim periods are not necessarily indicative of the results to be expected for a full year, any other interim periods or any future year or period.